 We are excited to announce that Concordia is undertaking a $17 million project to construct and endow a 46,544 square foot music facility to provide a state-of-the-art collaboration and study center for our music students and faculty.

-This innovative space will bless our community of musicians on campus and throughout the region, equipping them to create excellent music for the church and world.
+This innovative space will bless our community of performers on campus and throughout the region, equipping them to create excellent music and theatre for the church and world.
 By also providing an enhanced performance space for theatre productions, the facility will greatly advance the performing arts at Concordia.

 A Space for Inspiring Creativity

 The new Music Center will include 22 practice rooms and 13 teaching studios with improved sound-proofing, where students and faculty can hone their skills and focus on each individual note.
 A multitude of floor-to-ceiling windows will provide natural light throughout the building, bringing energy and inspiring creativity in each space.

 Concordia's nationally accredited department of music provides students tools they'll need to be successful professionals, whether their vocation is focused on secular or church music.
 The Music Center will provide new resources, including a recording studio and designed spaces for music therapy.
 Meanwhile, a new 100-seat theater will provide drama students and patrons a first-class experience.

 Sharing Sounds of Good News